Stary Oskol: History

+Oskol was first mentioned in the Ipatiev Chronicle of 1185 as a gathering point for the troops of princes Igor and Svyatoslav in their campaign against the Polovtsians.
+Then Oskol as a city was mentioned in the list of cities of Svidrigailo in 1432.
+Then there are mentions of this city in 1497, 1506.
+There is information that in the 1430s the city was renamed Yagoldai-sarai in honor of the Tatar murza Yagoldai.
+The city is the capital of the Tatar principality.
+At the beginning of the 16th century the city was destroyed during a raid by the Crimean Tatars and was rebuilt on the site of the destroyed Yagoldai settlement by the Russian government of Tsar Feodor Ioannovich in 1593 under the ancient name Oskol.

 It was near the Muravsky Trail used by Crimeans and Nogais to raid Muscovy.
 In 1571 a fort was built nearby.
 It was abandoned after 15 years, but the area was still patrolled.
 In 1593 Oskol was refounded as a fortress.
 In 1617 it was burned by the Poles.
 The surrounding area was frequently raided by the Tatars.
 In 1655 it was renamed Stary Oskol to distinguish it from the new fort at Novy Oskol.
 Later it was affected by the Russian Civil War in 1919, as well as by World War II, when it was captured by Hungarian troops.
 After World War II, industry developed in the city and its population started to grow.

 Etymology

-Accurately confirmed information about the meaning of the word Oskol does not exist today, but there are many hypotheses and assumptions.
-At present, two hypotheses are widespread.

-Candidate of Historical Sciences, Anatoly Pavlovich Nikulov believes that the word “Oskol” is of Turkic origin, since the lands of modern Stary Oskol in the early Middle Ages were part of the Khazar Kaganate, being in constant proximity to the lands inhabited by ancient Slavic tribes.
-At the same time it was proved that the settlements appeared in the V century AD. er and the main occupation of the population was the mining of iron ores and the smelting of metal.
-Then these lands in the 9th — 10th centuries became part of Kievan Rus and remained frontier for two states, then the so-called “Wild Field”.

-According to the second, the word "Oskol" can be divided into two: "Os" and "Kol".
-The first "Os" means Rus, the Russians, since it is known that in the 7th-8th centuries in Byzantium the people living in the northern Black Sea region were called the people of Ros and the Arabs took this word to their arsenal.
-But in the Turkic languages there is no clear pronunciation of the sound “R”, and it is replaced by a softening of the next sound, so instead of a clear “Ros” there was a softened “Os”.
-The word “Kol” in Turkic languages means “pond”, “lake” or “river”.